 Summing Up Our List Of The Greatest Tenors

-When you think of tenors, your thoughts might automatically conjure up images of theatrical operas sung by archetypes like Luciano Pavarotti.
+When you think of famous tenors, your thoughts might automatically conjure up images of theatrical operas sung by archetypes like Luciano Pavarotti.

 Yet, as this list shows, the tenor range is not confined to the world of classical music.
 After all, many bands and popular acts employ tenors to sing their songs with the sort of gravitas necessary to deliver incredible music.